2017 Annual Alliance Meeting

 2016 Annual Alliance Meeting

-On October 6th, 2016, representatives from 12 of the world’s prominent seafood rating organizations signed a memorandum of understanding which marked the official formation of the Global Seafood Ratings Alliance (GSRA).
+On October 6th and 7th, representatives from 12 of the world’s prominent seafood rating organizations met in at the Monterey Bay Aquarium in Monterey, California and signed a memorandum of understanding which marked the official formation of the Global Seafood Ratings Alliance (GSRA).

 The goals of the GSRA are simple: